2021 LRF Policy Agenda

-The Lymphoma Research Foundation supports the following policy initiatives, which would increase federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
+The Lymphoma Research Foundation supports increasing federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
 These efforts include:

-- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, maximization of secure data sharing and focus on patient-centered outcomes.
+- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, with a focus on patient-centered outcomes and diversity.

 - Continued support for the Food and Drug Administration, including the Oncology Center of Excellence, to ensure efficient review of new cancer therapies and integration of the patient voice in drug development and review activities.

-- Increased support for research and infrastructure for the development of new therapies for rare lymphoma subtypes and underserved populations, such as adolescent and young adult lymphoma patients.
+- Increased support for research and regulations that aid in the development of new therapies for rare lymphoma subtypes and underserved patient populations.

 The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Payment and delivery reform efforts that assist health care providers in improving the quality of cancer care in the United States.
+- Payment and delivery reform efforts that assist health care providers in improving the quality of cancer care in all communities in the United States.

-- Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular therapy, surgery, radiation and
+- Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular and gene therapy, surgery, radiation, and transplantation.

 - Revision of clinical trial enrollment criteria to encourage more diversity among trial enrollees, accompanied by outreach and education efforts to increase trial enrollment among the elderly, rural residents, and ethnic and racial minorities.